Last Updated on 03/07/2025

 1. FDA The Real Cost Campaign

-Nonprofit organizations and government agencies frequently use informative advertising campaigns to promote awareness of policy initiatives or public health problems.
+Nonprofit organizations and government agencies often employ informative advertising campaigns to raise awareness of policy initiatives or public health issues.

-The United States Food and Drug Administration (FDA), for example, undertakes an educational advertising campaign to educate the public about the risks of tobacco.
+The United States Food and Drug Administration (FDA), for example, undertakes an educational advertising campaign to inform the public about the risks associated with tobacco.

 2. Calm

 “By sponsoring CNN’s coverage of the 2020 US Presidential Election, popular meditation app Calm saw an increase in downloads.”
-The app was positioned as a useful resource ready to teach mindfulness during a stressful period through smart product placement in front of an audience that was experiencing stress.
+The app was positioned as a helpful resource to teach mindfulness during stressful periods through clever product placement in front of an audience experiencing stress.

 3. The Surfrider Foundation